 Gibson and Murta [Gib00] present another interactive image composition method to merge synthetic objects into a single background photograph of a real environment.
 A geometric model of the real scenery is also assumed to be known.
 In contrast to the techniques described above, their approach does not consider global illumination effects to benefit from hardware accelerated multi-pass rendering.
 Consequently, a reflectance analysis of the real surfaces is not required, indirect illumination effects are ignored, and a modification of the lighting conditions is not possible.
 The illumination of the real environment is first captured in form of an omni-directional image.
 Then a series of high dynamic basis radiance maps are pre-computed.
 They are used during runtime to simulate a matching direct illumination of the synthetic objects using sphere mapping.
 Shadow casting between real and virtual objects is approximated with standard shadow mapping.
-With their method, convincing images can be rendered at frame rates must be re-rendered.
-They report that the analysis and rerendering of the sample images takes between 30 minutes to several hours - depending on the quality required and the scene's complexity.
+With their method, convincing images can be rendered at frame rates up to 10fps on an SGI Onyx 2.
+However, it is restricted to a static viewpoint.